AntonioEscamilla/AcMus-Project-Publication-Resources/ISMIR2020/readme.md

 # ISMIR 2020

-This repo contains the code in a jupyter notebook to reproduce all of the analyses of the ISMIR 2020 paper:
+This repo contains the code in a jupyter notebook to reproduce all the analysis of the ISMIR 2020 paper:

 Cano, E., Mora-Ángel, F., Gil, G. A. L., Zapata, J. R., Escamilla, A., Alzate, J. F., & Betancur, M. (2020).
 **Sesquialtera in the colombian bambuco: Perception and estimation of beat and meter**.
 In Proc.
 Int.
 Soc.
 Music Inf.